 The Full Day Loop (23.8 miles)

-The GNMP Route 1 Companion Map (Full Day Loop, 23.8 miles) is the centerpiece of the guidebook.
+The GNMP Route 1 Companion Map (Full Day Loop, 23.8 miles) is the centerpiece of the paperback guidebook, Bicycling Gettysburg National Military Park.
 Although neither require the other, many bicyclists will want both the guidebook and the companion map for Route 1.
 The PDF contains over 30 pages of full-color segment maps, photographs, and cross references to monument histories.

 The Ridges Extended Loop (12.2 miles) and Culp’s Hill Double Loop (5.5 miles)